What can I expect in the Power BI free vs Pro versions?

 Power BI Free version

-The Desktop version of Power BI is absolutely free.
+The Desktop version of Power BI is free.
 You can also have free access to Power BI with most Microsoft 365 and Office 365 plans.
 With these plans, you will get access to the online version, too.

 You can connect the Power BI Desktop or the online version with more than 70 datasets.
 Analyze your data using responsive charts and graphs.
 It is highly customizable, and you can also export your dashboard to PowerPoint or/and PDF, and make it print-ready.